dwijnand/sbt-extras/README.md

       -java-home <path>         alternate JAVA_HOME

       # jvm options and output control
-      JAVA_OPTS     environment variable with jvm args, if unset uses "-Dfile.encoding=UTF8" SBT_OPTS      environment variable with jvm args, if unset uses "-XX:+CMSClassUnloadingEnabled" .jvmopts      if file is in sbt root, it is prepended to the args given the jvm .sbtopts      if file is in sbt root, it is prepended to the args given **sbt** -Dkey=val     pass -Dkey=val directly to the jvm -J-X          pass option -X directly to the jvm (-J is stripped) -S-X          add -X to sbt's scalacOptions (-J is stripped)
+      JAVA_OPTS     environment variable holding jvm args, if unset uses "-Dfile.encoding=UTF8" SBT_OPTS      environment variable holding jvm args, if unset uses "-XX:+CMSClassUnloadingEnabled" .jvmopts      if file is in sbt root, it is prepended to the args given to the jvm .sbtopts      if file is in sbt root, it is prepended to the args given to **sbt** -Dkey=val     pass -Dkey=val directly to the jvm -J-X          pass option -X directly to the jvm (-J is stripped) -S-X          add -X to sbt's scalacOptions (-J is stripped)